[ HPF Home | Versions | Compilers | Projects | Publications | Applications | Benchmarks | Events | Contact ] |

 The statement form of a DISTRIBUTE directive may be considered an abbreviation for an attributed form that happens to mention only one distributee; for example,

-!HPF$ DISTRIBUTE distributee ( dist-format-list ) ONTO dist-target
+is equivalent to!HPF$ DISTRIBUTE distributee ( dist-format-list ) ONTO dist-target

 !HPF$ DISTRIBUTE ( dist-format-list ) ONTO dist-target :: distributee